Dream Destinations: Four reasons to visit Barbados

-We don’t know about you but we’ve got itchy feet and can’t wait to get on a plane to jet off somewhere exotic this summer.
+We don’t know about you but we’ve got itchy feet and can’t wait to get on a plane to jet off somewhere exotic.

 Barbados is on the UK government’s green list for travel – but that’s far from the only reason to consider visiting this year.
 Here are some things you can’t miss out on…